luong-komorebi/Awesome-Linux-Software/README.md

 - [nSnake](https://itsfoss.com/best-command-line-games-linux/) - Play the classic Nokia snake game on the command line. [![Open-Source Software][OSS Icon]](https://itsfoss.com/best-command-line-games-linux/)
 - [Pacman4console](https://launchpad.net/ubuntu/+source/pacman4console) - Play Pacman game in console.[![Open-Source Software][OSS Icon]](https://github.com/alexdantas/pacman4console.debian)
 - [PathPicker](https://github.com/facebook/PathPicker) - Accepts a wide range of input -- output from git commands, grep results, searches
+- [pywal](https://github.com/dylanaraps/pywal) - pywal is a script that takes an image (or a directory of images), generates a colorscheme (using imagemagick) and then changes all of your open terminal's colors to the new colorscheme on the fly, allowing you to have your terminal colors change with your wallpaper, or other criteria.
 - [s-tui](https://amanusk.github.io/s-tui/) - s-tui is an UI for monitoring your computer's CPU temperature, frequency and utilization in a graphical way from the terminal. [![Open-Source Software][OSS Icon]](https://github.com/amanusk/s-tui)
 - [TheFuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.[![Open-Source Software][OSS Icon]](https://github.com/nvbn/thefuck)
 - [The Silver Searcher / Ag](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.[![Open-Source Software][OSS Icon]](https://github.com/ggreer/the_silver_searcher)